 Support The Jewish Art Salon is grateful for the support of the Vector Artists Initiative, the Council of Jewish Emigre Community Organizations, and many individual supporters.

-Internships & volunteer positions Responsibilities range from administration to web maintenance & social media, research and programming assistance.
+Internships & volunteer positions Responsibilities range from administration to web maintenance & social media, basic video-editing, research and programming assistance.
 Interested applicants email jewishartsalon [at] gmail.com